robbievanleeuwen/section-properties/docs/source/rst/theory.rst

 Element Type
 ^^^^^^^^^^^^

-Quadratic six noded triangular elements were implemented in *sectionpropertes* in order to utilise the finite element formulations for calculating section properties.
+Quadratic six noded triangular elements were implemented in *sectionproperties* in order to utilise the finite element formulations for calculating section properties.
 The figure below shows a generic six noded triangular element.
 As previously mentioned, *sectionproperties* implements superparametric elements, therefore the edges in the below image will always be straight and not